 - Burning pain – the pain feels like a burning sensation and feels better with coolness.
 This is due to the presence of heat.

 - Colicky or cramping pain – the pain feels like a contraction.
 The local area may feel cool with a preference for warmth.
 This is due to the presence of cold which contracts the vessels, pulling on the surrounding area.

 When looking at the timing of pain, we consider:

 - Pain is intermittent, coming and going at different times.
 This is due to a disorder of the Qi.

 - Pain is continuous and always present.
 This is due to a stagnation of the Blood.

-- Pain occurs after eating and improves with moving the bowels, which is due to an accumulation of food or Blood.
+- Pain occurs after eating and improves with moving the bowels.
+This is due to an accumulation of food or Blood.

-- Pain occurs before eating and worsens with moving the bowels, which is due a to deficiency.
+- Pain occurs before eating and worsens with moving the bowels.
+This is due a to deficiency.

-- Pain is relieved with pressure, meaning a deficiency in the area is indicated.
+- Pain relieved with pressure, means there is a deficiency in the area.

-- Pain worsens with pressure, meaning an excess accumulation in the area is present.
+- Pain worsens with pressure, means an excess accumulation in the area is present.